scarpazza/home-assistant-konnected-tutorial/README.md

     * turn on buzzer
     * add a 1-2 seconds delay, then
     * turn off the buzzer.
-  * The reason why you want all these actions is to handle incoming transitions from all states (armed, pending, and triggered).
+  * The reason why you want all these actions is to handle incoming transitions from any states (`armed`, `pending`, and `triggered`).
 The buzzer and the siren states are different depending on them.
 The actions will first turn off the Siren, so that this disarm response also acts as a "clear-all".
 Then, have a 1-2 second buzz to give auditory feedback when the user does a clean disarm.
 Finally, turn off the buzzer, which also stop the buzzer that started in the pending status.

 ## Step 8 - create "smart" automations
 Consider creating additional "smart" automations, i.e., functions that traditional 1990s alarm systems did not have, and that take advantage of Home Assistant app features, most prominently mobile-phone-based presence detection.